Dr Rochelle Woollacott

 Payment for sessions is required before your appointment.

-I currently offer sessions on a Saturday and Thursday mornings and afternoons.
+I currently offer sessions throughout the week.
 I offer weekends to make therapy accessible to people who work during the week and have busy weekday evenings.